Can I Get Cable Without Using A Traditional Provider? Hell Yes!

-- Hulu: This service provides access to most major networks TV shows and many cable shows soon after they air, making it a good replacement for traditional cable.
+- Hulu: This service provides access to most major networks TV shows, and many cable TV shows soon after they air, making it a suitable replacement for traditional cable.
 They also offer some pretty good original content.
 It costs $8 a month, and you will still have to sit through some ads, but less so than cable.

 - Amazon Prime: This service is available to all Amazon Prime members (it comes bundled when you sign up for their free shipping service at $99 a year).
 This service is similar to Netflix as far as the type of content they offer, but it’s somewhat less comprehensive.

 - HBO NOW: This is HBO’s answer for people who want TV viewing options without cable.
 As you may expect, this service pretty much focuses on HBO’s legendary premium content, like Game Of Thrones, Westworld, and The Sopranos.
 There’s a ton of great movies available as well.
 It’s a bit pricier than it’s competitors, at $14.99.